-All Long Term Incentive Plan (LTIP) shares as set out in Note 26 Share Based Payment Plans are issued by way of loans.
+All LTIP shares as set out in Note 26 Share Based Payment Plans are issued by way of loans.

-During the year, 660,000 LTIP shares vested (2021: nil) and an election was made to extend the exercise period for up to 1 year, whilst 320,997 LTIP shares lapsed and were cancelled (2021: nil).
-Refer to Note 19 Contributed Equity and Note 25 Share Based Payment Plans.
+During 2020, 225,000 LTIP shares vested and an election was made to extend the exercise period for up to 5 years, whilst 24,443 LTIP shares lapsed and were cancelled.
+Refer to Note 19 Contributed Equity and Note 26 Share Based Payment Plans.